-First Time Visit in Cordoba – Itinerary, Best Time, Tips & Guide
+First Time Visit in Cordoba 2025 – Itinerary, Best Time & Tips

 As you plan your first time visit in Cordoba, get ready to be enthralled by flower-filled patios, passionate flamenco dancers stomping across tavern stages, and the breathtaking Mezquita with iconic candy-striped arches towering over the Old Town.
 But with narrow stone alleys winding past creamy white buildings and countless tapas bars spilling into lively plazas, how do you decide where to start?